mihaildono/padawan-project/youngling/introduction.md

 You can do the following things with a variable:

-- Creating it - it's called "variable declaration"
+- Creating it, it's called "variable declaration"
 ```js
 let newVariable
 ```

-- Passing it a value - it's called "value assignment".
+- Passing it a value, it's called "value assignment".
 To `assign` a value to a `variable` use '='
 ```js
 let myNumber
 myNumber = 44